exeene/Maven/README.md

 # Maven AI-Powered Trading Assistant SDK for Solana | OpenAI Integration | Personalized Waifus for Smarter Trading**

 Hello and welcome!
-The Maven SDK empowers developers to create personalized AI trading assistants tailored specifically for Solana cryptocurrency trading.
-From character customization to actionable insights, this SDK is designed to make trading smarter, more engaging, and emotionally supportive.
+The Maven SDK enables developers to build customized AI trading assistants specifically for Solana cryptocurrency trading.
+With features like character personalization and actionable insights, this SDK aims to enhance the trading experience, making it smarter, more interactive, and emotionally supportive.

 ---